attack-theoRy/Express-Note-Taker/README.md

 ![SampleNote](/public/assets/sampleNote.png)

 Clicking save will keep the note for later on the list to the left.
+You can switch between notes by clicking anywhere on them on the list to the left (except the trash can, that will delete them).

 ![Note2](/public/assets/sampleNote2.png)